aknutas/aknutas.github.io/about.md

 title: About
 ---

 I'm a D.Sc.
-(Tech) and a [postdoctoral researcher](http://www.lero.ie/people/anttiknutas) at the [Lero software research centre](http://lero.ie/aboutlero) in the [Dublin City University](http://www.dcu.ie/).
-I currently research smart city service enabled collaboration between citizens and user-centric perceived quality in smart city services.
-My other research interests include computer-supported collaboration, computer-supported education, gamification, data mining, social network analysis and smart cities.
-I also work with the [Lappeenranta University of Technology](http://www.lut.fi) [Software Engineering](http://www.lut.fi/web/en/school-of-business-and-management/research/industrial-engineering-and-management) research team.
-I am involved in the [NAILS project](http://nailsproject.net) and [The Contrivance Engine](http://www.tce.fi) projects.
+(Tech) and a postdoctoral researcher in the software engineering group at the [Lappeenranta University of Technology](http://www.lut.fi/).
+My research interests involve computer-supported cooperative work (CSCW), non-traditional software engineering processes of digital services, and the design of community-driven socio-technical systems from a software engineering perspective.
+The design of software that promotes community engagement and collaboration e.g. with gamification is most recent application area of socio-technical system design which I have worked on.
+My research methods include both qualitative and quantitative approaches, and I aims to provide prescriptive, actionable knowledge that will inform the future design of such systems or their software construction processes.
+I also work with the [Dublin City University's](http://www.lut.fi) [BIGroup](https://www.researchgate.net/lab/Business-Informatics-Group-BIGroup-Markus-Helfert) research team.

 You can find more information about my current projects in this website, from my list of [publications](/publications/) or in the following pages.